Hubs-Foundation/hubs-docs/docs/hubs-cloud-intro.md

 Key Features:

-- Use your own domain name
+- Use your own domain name.
-- Customize the branding, styling, and colors
+- Customize the branding, styling, and colors.
-- Customize features such as security and media
+- Customize features such as security and media.
-- Customize the content library of avatars and scenes
+- Customize the content library of avatars and scenes.
-- Run a custom version of the software to add features and functionality
+- Run a custom version of the software to add features and functionality.

 Currently, Hubs Cloud is offered on AWS and DigitalOcean.